golemfactory/golem-remote/README.md

 # golem-remote

 MVP version of library for wrapping Python functions to run on golem.

+Note: this is only the frontend part of the application.
+Backend is implemented as golem *app*, in the `runf_task` branch.

 Work in progress.
-Working revision: `1aa80d62032ef07d2d285669eb009712b4759096` here and `e7af451a600ca6e608bce7d46831975b3da4349b` in `golemfactory/golem@runf`.
+Working revision: `1aa80d62032ef07d2d285669eb009712b4759096` here and `e7af451a600ca6e608bce7d46831975b3da4349b` in `golemfactory/golem@runf_task`.
-Current state: working function (and closure) execution, no filesystem support.
+Current state: working functions (and closures) execution, rudimentary filesystem support.

 ### Description
 The goal of this library is to provide wrappers analogous to these in [Ray](https://github.com/ray-project/ray).
 This is how it should look like from the users perspective: